People

 Community Ambassadors

-We are proud to say that over 50% of our Community Ambassadors have a disability or long-term health condition or work with people who do.
+Active Humber runs a Community Ambassador program, ensuring people with disabilities are represented.
+Over 50% of our ambassadors have a disability or long-term health condition or work with people who do.

 Here’s Active Humber Community Ambassador and Special Olympics GB athlete Adam Loubani to tell you a bit more about his own journey: